 Note: I was inspired by the always-fascinating work of Eric Falkenstein (at Falkenblog) in my application of Batesian Mimicry to consumer behaviour.

 It will have escaped nobody’s notice that Vancouver is a top-ranked city in at least three categories.
 We’re always high on those “liveable city” lists.
 We have the most expensive real estate on the continent.
-And, of course, we’re also among the urban zones most addicted to the roasted seeds of an epigynous berry found on Asian and African shrubs known as coffea Arabica.
+And, of course, we’re also among the urban zones most addicted to the roasted seeds of an epigynous berry found on Asian and African shrubs known as Coffea Arabica.

 Yeah, we love our joe in this town.
 We’re boffo for coffee.
 Two Starbucks per intersection never struck us as ridiculous.
 A friend from Montreal, visiting for the first time in the early 90’s, described his first experience of Robson and Thurlow.
 “There were a bunch of bikers at this one Starbucks when I entered.
 I saw them finish their coffees, get on their motorcycles, and then CROSS THE STREET and go into the other one.”